ConcaveTeam/concaveteam.github.io/overview.md

 We created a NERF launcher which identifies and targets moving objects in its field of view.
 This involves the integration of many systems, which are summarized here.

+This is our final product in action.
+Our willing test subject Julian is being successfully targeted by our system.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Dk5_i7hwDV0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Goals

 Our project calls for a 3D mapping so that a linear transform can be established from the camera frame of reference to the NERF frame of reference.